6e31636b/ms-sentinel/spike-5145.md

 Nothing else changes: this only affects what lands in Sentinel.
 The DCs' local Security logs and Tenable's listener are untouched.

 A day after deploying, re-run the preview query.
 The Drop = true count should be close to zero, while the rest of your 5145 events keep flowing.

+1. Defender for Identity (best chance).
+It logs GPO changes together with the GPO's name.
+The edits you saw on Aug 27 are just inside its 30-day window, so run this today, before they age out:

+kql
+let gpos = dynamic(["FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8"]);
+IdentityDirectoryEvents
+| where Timestamp > ago(30d)
+| where ActionType startswith "Group Policy"
+| where tostring(AdditionalFields) has_any (gpos)
+| extend Info = parse_json(AdditionalFields)
+| summarize LastSeen = max(Timestamp)
+    by GroupPolicyName = tostring(Info.GroupPolicyName), GroupPolicyId = tostring(Info.GroupPolicyId), ActionType

+If you also stream IdentityDirectoryEvents into Sentinel, you can raise ago(30d) to match your workspace retention.

+2. DC security logs in Sentinel (full retention).
+The name is written into AD when a GPO is created or renamed, and that shows up as a 5136 event on the displayName attribute.
+If that happened within your workspace retention, this finds it:

+kql
+let gpos = dynamic(["FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8"]);
+SecurityEvent
+| where TimeGenerated > ago(365d)
+| where EventID == 5136 and EventData has_any (gpos)
+| extend Attribute = extract(@"Name=""AttributeLDAPDisplayName"">([^<]*)<", 1, EventData),
+         GpoName   = extract(@"Name=""AttributeValue"">([^<]*)<", 1, EventData),
+         Gpo       = toupper(extract(@"Name=""ObjectDN"">CN=\{([0-9A-Fa-f\-]{36})\}", 1, EventData))
+| where Attribute == "displayName"
+| project TimeGenerated, Gpo, GpoName, SubjectUserName

+This also tells you who set the name, and when.

+3. Long shot: the Exposure Management graph.
+It may hold GPOs if Defender for Identity feeds it.
+The query is quick, and if it returns nothing you've lost nothing:

+kql
+ExposureGraphNodes
+| where tostring(NodeProperties) has_any ("FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8")
+| project NodeLabel, NodeName

+If all three come back empty, the GPOs were created and last renamed before your retention and haven't been edited in the last 30 days.
+In that case the AD team's one-minute lookup in Group Policy Management is the only way to get the names.